seamusgould/WhatsUpApp/doc/use-cases/find-activity.md

 - **User posting activity:** Wants to share information about activity with other users.

 **Preconditions:**
-- User is identified and authenticated
+- User is identified and authenticated.

 **Postconditions (or success guarantee):**
 - Activities are successfully displayed.